-5.7 SUMMARY OF CONCLUSIONS
+5.6 SUMMARY OF CONCLUSIONS

 The major area of concern is for secondary poisoning, in particular for water.
 All of the use patterns considered in the evaluation lead to a risk for secondary poisoning in the relevant scenarios, for the freshwater, marine predator and marine top predator endpoints.
 This is true of the uses releasing only small amounts overall, such as photography and aviation, as well as for the uses with larger emissions.
 Calculations for each of the uses considered to be continuing, carried out individually and not shown in this evaluation, indicate that four (chromium plating, photography (formulation), aviation and photolithography) could lead to a risk based on the assumptions made in this evaluation (and assuming instant conversion of PFOS-substance to PFOS where relevant).
 The only use pattern not leading to a risk is the use in photography (developing).
 Risks are indicated at the regional level for secondary poisoning through the freshwater and marine food chains for all scenarios considered.
-Some measured values in aquatic biota are above the PNEC for secondary poisoning.
 For freshwater, the regional emissions would need to be reduced to less than one twelfth of the estimated values in order to remove the risk at the regional level (assuming a similar distribution of emissions).
-In the case of the alternative PNEC, the reduction would need to be by over two-thirds.

-The PNEC value for secondary is derived from a two-year feeding study, and is not likely to be changed by further tests.
-The alternative PNEC also comes from long term testing.
+The PNEC value for this endpoint is derived from a two-year feeding study, and is not likely to be changed by further tests.
 The bioconcentration factor for fish comes from valid measurements, and PFOS has been measured in fish.
 The biomagnification factor used in the calculations, a value of two, is the default value from the Technical Guidance Document, and so could be revised through measurement, but reducing this to a factor of one would not remove the concerns in most cases.
 The main scope for revising the evaluation would appear to be through better estimates of emissions.

 There are also indications of risk for the aquatic and terrestrial compartments for direct effects on organisms.
 These relate mostly to the fire-fighting foams, where releases on use may be sufficient to cause concern.
-These calculations are very dependent on the assumptions about how much foam is used at an individual fire.
 The calculation for the formulation of the foams also shows a risk, but the exposure estimate is based on defaults and on a site which no longer uses PFOS-related substances.